FMMT666/launchpad.py/README.md

       RETURN: True     success
               False    error

-  As of 12/2016, the name search patterns are case insensitive, hence strings like "mk2", "pRo" or even "lAunCHpAd MiNI" are valid too.
+  As of 12/2016, the name search patterns are case-insensitive, hence strings like "mk2", "pRo" or even "lAunCHpAd MiNI" are valid too.

     Notice that the default name for the class Launchpad(), the "Mk1" or "Classic" Launchpads,